dominodatalab/llama2-sft-chatbot/README.md

 A Hugging Face User Access Token is required to run the LLama3 notebook [Uster Access Token](https://huggingface.co/docs/hub/en/security-tokens)

-## Set up instructions if interested in just running the Jupyter Notebooks
+## Set up instructions when running the Llama2/3 Jupyter Notebooks
 ### Environment Requirements
-Use a Domino Standard Enviornment during set up
+Use a Domino Standard Enviornment during set up.

 ### Hardware Requirements
-Use a GPU Hardware Tier, this is required, reccomended 22GB RAM.
+Use a large GPU Hardware Tier, this is required, reccomended 22GB RAM.

-## Set up instructions for Python File, Required if using the API and Streamlit application
+## Set up instructions Required if using the API and Streamlit application
 ## Model API calls

 The **model.py** provides a scoring function with the following signature: `generate(prompt)`.
 To test it, you could use the following JSON payload: